ggraham/MACS/docs/callpeak.md

 ### `--scale-to <large|small>`

+MACS will decide which, treatment of control, has to be scaled in order to balance the total number of reads.
 When set to `large`, linearly scale the smaller dataset to the same depth as the larger dataset.
 By default or being set as `small`, the larger dataset will be scaled towards the smaller dataset.
-Beware, to scale up small data would cause more false positives.
+We recommend the default behavior since to scale up small data would cause more false positives.
+Please beware that the scaling will affect the resulting 'bedGraph' output of fragment pileup.
+For example, if the consequence is that the treatment has to be scaled (either up or down-scaled), the pileup value in the `NAME_treat_pileup.bdg` will not be integer number.
+And the same is for the control pileup `NAME_control_lambda.bdg` if the control has to be scaled.

 ### `-B`/`--bdg`